^ The (above) ads are randomly inserted by the web...I do not endorse them. ^

 A healthy indoor environment is one that promotes the comfort, health, and well being of the building's occupants.
 Conversely, a sick building can be distinguished by adverse symptoms associated with time spent in the building.
 Sometimes our homes can become contaminated with radiation, biological or chemical contaminants that cause adverse health effects.

-As Radon accumulates in many of our homes, it can produce levels of radiation that are known to cause lung cancer.
-Since you want your home to be safe and healthy for your family, getting a Radon test is always recommended if you have no data on your home.
-Radon testing is very affordable and very easy to accomplish.
-Typically, a radon test is conducted over a 2-14 day period of time to represent your annual exposure in the home.
+As Radon accumulates in our homes, it produces alpha radiation that kills cells, alters DNA and most notably, causes lung cancer.
+Since you want your home to be safe and healthy for your family, getting a Radon test is always recommended if you have no previous data for your home.
+Testing is very affordable and very easy to accomplish.
+Typically, a radon test is conducted over a 2 day period of time to represent your annual exposure in the home.
 Since test results can be influenced by changes in weather and home use, there are some controls that need to be followed during the test period to ensure the results are meaningful.

-As a Home Inspector, I do not sell repair services.
+Please note that I do not sell repair services.
 I independently advise on the best ways to remedy problems and recommend suppliers who are both capable and properly credentialed to do radon mitigation.
-Occasionally, marginal unfavorable results can be coaxed back into safer levels with minor changes to the home and Greg Vishey can explain what those steps are.
-Typically, my services more-than pay for themselves by creating lower cost repairs and effective repairs.
+Occasionally, marginal unfavorable results can be coaxed back into safer levels with minor changes to the home and your inspector can explain what those steps are.
+Typically, my services more-than pay for themselves by creating lower cost repairs or more effective repairs.

 Radon testing is accomplished by a variety of means, all of which measure radiation in some manner.
 The test method being used should be EPA approved and the person conducting the test should be properly trained and capable of understanding the subtle problems that can be created by improper test placement, use and interpretation.